MixedRealityLab/tas-symposium/attend/_poster-instructions.md

 menus:
   attend:
     title: Poster Instructions
-    alt: Information about designing your poster for TAS '23
+    alt: Information about designing your poster for TAS '24
     weight: 8
-  submit:
-    title: Poster Instructions
-    alt: Information about designing your poster for TAS '23
-    weight: 4
-    sep_before: true
 ---

 Thank you for submitting a poster to the TAS Symposium.
 All posters will be displayed during both sessions, and you will need to attend at least one of the sessions.
 Posters should be of size A0, in portrait orientation and use fonts of size equal to or larger than 24 points (for legibility reasons).
 The TAS Symposium aims to promote inclusivity, and therefore we ask you to consider the following accessibility recommendations in the design of your poster: